\( \definecolor{colordef}{RGB}{249,49,84} \definecolor{colorprop}{RGB}{18,102,241} \)

 You study for 150 minutes.
 How many hours and minutes is that?

-150 min = h + min
+150 min = h and min

-• You get 2 hours, with 30 minutes left over, so: $$ \begin{aligned}[t] 150 \, \text{min} &= (2 \times 60 \, \text{min}) + 30 \, \text{min} \\ &= 2 \, \text{h} + 30 \, \text{min} \end{aligned} $$
+The division gives a quotient of 2 (hours) and a remainder of 30 (minutes).$$\begin{aligned}150 \, \text{min} &= (2 \times 60 \, \text{min}) + 30 \, \text{min} \\ &= 2 \, \text{h} \, 30 \, \text{min}\end{aligned}$$So, 150 minutes is 2 hours and 30 minutes.

 Exercise